NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 # Lat Lon Tools Plugin

 ***Lat Lon Tools*** makes it easy to capture, zoom to coordinates, convert coordinates in text fields into new point layers, export point geometry into text fields, and interact with other on-line mapping tools.
-It adds MGRS, Standard UTM, UPS, Geohash, GEOREF, Plus Code (Open Location Code), and ECEF coordinate support to QGIS.
+It adds MGRS, Standard UTM, UPS, Geohash, GEOREF, Plus Code (Open Location Code), WKT, EWKT, JSON, and ECEF coordinate support to QGIS.
 When working with **Google Earth**, **Google Maps** or other on-line mapping tools, coordinates are specified in the order of 'Latitude, Longitude'.
 By default ***Lat Lon Tools*** uses the standard Google Map format, but is very flexible and can use virtually any projection and coordinate format for input and output.
 The following tools are available in ***Lat Lon Tools***.

 <div style="text-align:center"><img src="doc/menu.jpg" alt="Lat Lon Tools Plugin"></div>